NCI-C4CP/connectFaas/test/README.md

 # Connect FAAS Testing Framework

-This directory contains the ConnectFaas testing framework.
-The framework is designed to be modular and scalable for future testing needs.
+Comprehensive testing framework for the ConnectFaas project, designed to be modular, scalable, and maintainable.

 ## Directory Structure